 \subsection{Estimator efficiency}

-The advantage of black-box attribution methods lies in providing explanations without access to the internal state or the gradients of the model to explain.
+The advantage of black-box attribution methods lies in providing explanations without access to the model's internal state or the gradients.
 However, this advantage comes at a cost since many forward passes are needed to obtain meaningful explanations.
 This cost is all the more constraining since recent architectures are increasingly heavy in terms of computational time.

 Therefore, it is critical for such attribution methods to use as few forward passes as possible.
 Results reported in Section \ref{sec:classification} attest that our approach based on $\hsic$ shines in that regard, and we refer to this section for more comments.
 It motivates us to study the efficiency of our method further.
 To that end, we compute an "asymptotical"\footnote{This explanation is not theoretically asymptotical (hence the quotation marks), but we use this designation because it is obtained with a very high number of forward passes} explanation with $13,000$ forward passes, for HSIC, Sobol and RISE attribution methods, on $100$ images of ImageNet validation set.